Once More, with Feeling (Buffy soundtrack)

 Once More, with Feeling is the soundtrack album for the Buffy the Vampire Slayer episode of the same name.
-The album features the original series cast performing the songs from the episode, as well as additional music from other popular episodes by regular composer Christophe Beck, including suites from season four episodes "Hush" and "Restless", as well as a score piece from season five episode "The Gift".
+The album features the original series cast performing the songs from the episode, as well as additional music from other popular episodes by regular composer Christophe Beck, including suites from season four episodes "Hush" and "Restless" and as a score piece from season five episode "The Gift".
 Also included is a demo track of "Something to Sing About" performed by series creator and album songwriter Joss Whedon and his then-wife Kai Cole.
-The art for the album, which is also used as cover for related items, such as the script book, the Region 2 DVD and the poster, is by popular comic book artist Adam Hughes.
+The art for the album – which is also used as cover for related items, such as the script book, the Region 2 DVD and the poster – is by comic book artist Adam Hughes.
 The booklet includes liner notes by Whedon, the lyrics for the numbers, and various pictures from the episode.

 Critical reception

 AllMusic gave the album five out of five stars, stating that the music is "every bit as fun as the episode itself", praising the voices of Benson, Marsters and Head.
 Reviewer Melinda Hill called it "a must-have for Buffy fans, but it wouldn't be out of place in anyone's collection".
 Sputnikmusic states: "All in all, this is by far the greatest TV musical of all time," and "it's a shining example of what any TV musical should hope to accomplish."